NickTomlin/kino/README.md

 1. Fork repo
 2. Clone down repo
-3. Load the extension (2nd part of usage instructions above)
+2. In chrome, go to `tools > extensions`
+3. Click "load unpacked extension"
+4. Navigate to the repository directory and load it
 4. Note the extension id in Menu > More Tools > Extensions
-5. Edit the extensions url in `host/com.nicktomlin.telekino.json` to permit that extension id
+5. Edit the extensions url in `host/com.nicktomlin.kino.json` to permit that extension id
 6. Run `sh host/install.sh` to install the native message host in the appropriate directory
 7. That's as far as i've gotten.